 Marketplace Premiums and Insurer Participation: 2017-2020

-In a recent Urban Institute report, researchers look at changes in the average lowest ACA silver premiums from 2017 to 2020 by state.
+In an Urban Institute report, researchers look at changes in the average lowest ACA silver premiums from 2017 to 2020 by state.